isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

   <li>Touch 2.0</li>
   <li>Glo</li>
 </ul>
-<p>For older Kobo eReaders, such as Kobo Aura, Touch 2.0 or Glo, you have to use a free software, Adobe Digital Editions, to transfer the eBooks from a computer.&nbsp;</p>
 <p>Here are the steps to do so:</p>
 <p>i.
 Connect your eReader to your computer</p>
 <p>ii.
 Install and authorise Adobe Digital Editions (ADE) on your computer</p>